xenondevs/Docs/docs/nova/addon/resourcepack/addon-assets.md

 !!! tip "Minecraft Resource Pack Format"

-    Before continuing here, make sure to read up on the [Minecraft Resource Pack Format](https://minecraft.wiki/w/Resource_pack#Pack_format) if you haven't already.
+    Before continuing here, make sure to familiarize yourself with the [Minecraft Resource Pack Format](https://minecraft.wiki/w/Resource_pack#Pack_format) if you haven't already.

 All assets intended for the resource pack should be placed in `src/main/resources/assets/`.